Lorentzian area measures and the Christoffel problem: Background on convex sets

 \subsection{Second order regularity}

-A F-convex set $K$ is called $C^2_+$ if $\partial_sK$ is $C^2$ and its Gauss map is a $C^1$ diffeomorphism.
-This implies that $\partial_{s}K$ is strictly convex, but $K$ is not necessarily strictly convex, as can be seen on figures \ref{fig:dual1}.
+An F-convex set $K$ is called $C^2_+$ if $\partial_sK$ is $C^2$ and its Gauss map is a $C^1$ diffeomorphism.
+This implies that $\partial_{s}K$ is strictly convex, but $K$ is not necessarily strictly convex, as can be seen on Figure~\ref{fig:dual1}.